modip-org/spec/format_spec.md

 ##### `rel`

 The relation of this file.
 Possible values for this field are available in **format_values.md**.
 The values of this field CAN be present in multiple files.
 For example, a version can have a file for both the Forge and Fabric modloaders, and both of those files can have the `rel` field set to `primary`.

-##### `dependencies` (optional)

-This field MUST conform to the same specification as the Version's dependencies.
-BOTH a File and Version can have dependencies.

 ##### `downloads`